The questions you ask a real estate agent when selling a house are crucial.

 And they can make the selling process much less stressful too.

-Choose the wrong agent and it can be the complete opposite.
+Choose the wrong person and it can be the complete opposite.

-But how do you know if you’re hiring the right agent?
+But how do you know if you’re hiring the right realtor?

-You need to ask the right questions during the interview.
+You need to ask the right questions when interviewing them.

 And here’s the key…

-There are two questions that are so important that, in my opinion, if you don’t get the right answers, don’t hire them — no matter who they are (I’ll tell you which questions these are).
+There are two questions that are so important that, in my opinion, if you don’t get the right answers, you shouldn’t hire them — no matter who they are (I’ll tell you which questions these are).

-Here is a list of the best questions to ask a realtor when selling.
+Here is a list of the key questions to ask a realtor before deciding who to work with.

 1. How did you arrive at your suggested list price?

-Notice that this question isn’t, “What do you think my asking price should be?”
+Notice that this question isn’t, “What do you think my list price should be?”

-Every real estate agent will tell you what they think you should list your home for.
+That’s because every real estate agent will tell you what they think you should list your house for.

 This is an analysis real estate agents put together that compares your property to the best recently sold homes (also known as “comps”).

-It includes home value adjustments for the key differences that can impact your potential selling price.
+They should do this by making price adjustments for key differences that can impact your potential selling price.

 - Square footage